MichaelMoroz/michaelmoroz.github.io/_posts/2020-8-31-Reintegration-Tracking.md

 If I happen to successfully implement such a summation I will write a follow-up article, since perfect angular momentum tracking is really important for nice vortices.

 ### Conclusions
-This is a really cool algorithm, and I wanted to share it with other people the moment I had the first successful results, [Wyatt](https://www.shadertoy.com/user/wyatt) has already used it for some really cool simulation, including [multi-substance interactions](https://www.shadertoy.com/view/3lffzM).
+This is a really cool algorithm, and I wanted to share it with other people the moment I had the first successful results, [Wyatt](https://www.shadertoy.com/user/wyatt) has already used it for some really cool simulations, including [multi-substance interactions](https://www.shadertoy.com/view/3lffzM).
 Thanks to the mass conserving quality of the advection it can be used to model [self-gravitating gas](https://www.shadertoy.com/view/Wl2yWm) too (the angular momentum there is total whack tho, but looks cool)

 Other interesting use cases are: